auvidea/CAN2UART/Features.md

   ```
   candump
   ```
-  - this command gets can messages from a buffer, so it is possible that the command needs to be used multiple times <br />
-    before the last messages is seen. <br />
+  - this command gets can messages from a buffer, so it is possible that the command needs to be used multiple times before the last messages is seen. <br />